awillig/dcp-vardis/dcp-vardis-project/dcpimplementation/README.md

 ## Missing or Incomplete Functionality

-- The SRP implementation is sketchy at best at this stage.
 - The build process does not yet include an installation or provision of different versions (debug, release).
 - No attempt at performance optimization has been carried out yet.